 We pretrain the SimCLR-ResNet on CATDiet using the CO3D training set, followed by training its linear probes on the 3D-PC training set for binary depth-order classification.
 The model and its baselines are then evaluated on the 3D-PC test set and the IEVC dataset, which simulates the Visual Cliff paradigm \cite{gibson1960viscliff}.

 \textbf{Progressive depth perception emerges during pretraining with infant-like staged diets.} As shown in \textbf{\cref{fig:behavior}b}, the dAcc on the 3D-PC dataset for the SSL model pretrained on CATDiet increases sharply around the fifth epoch, marking the emergence of depth sensitivity.
-In contrast, CAT-SHF plateaus early with a lower dAcc of 61.5\%, indicating that disrupting the developmental sequence impairs the acquisition of depth cues.
-This result provides a computational account suggesting that pictorial depth sensitivity in infants emerges postnatally rather than being innate \cite{aslin2001visual}.
+In contrast, CAT-SHF plateaus early with a lower dAcc of 61.5\%, indicating that disrupting the developmental sequence impairs acquisition of depth cues.
+This result suggests that pictorial depth sensitivity in infants emerges postnatally rather than being innate \cite{aslin2001visual}.

 \textbf{Models pretrained with progressive staged diets align with infant behaviors in the visual cliff paradigm.} In the visual cliff evaluation (\textbf{\cref{fig:behavior}c}), the SSL model pretrained on CATDiet correctly predicts the depth order across all three synthesized environments in the IEVC dataset.
 Specifically, the model identifies the shallow side as safe and avoids the deep side, mirroring the avoidance behavior observed in one-year-old infants \cite{gibson1960viscliff}.
 In contrast, CAT-SHF fails to make accurate depth-order predictions, underscoring the importance of developmental order in visual diets.
 Consistent with \cite{aslin2001visual}, these results also suggest that depth perception is not innate but rather emerges through early visual experience.